 What might this look like at home, in online schooling, or in a classroom setting?

 1. Connect emotions to behavior- Children may not have the language knowledge or understand how to explain what they are feeling.
 They may need concrete examples or scenarios to help them understand how their emotions are tied to their behavior.
 Does a storm make them feel nervous or scared?
 How do they react when they feel anxious about a test or quiz?
 When they argue with a sibling, how do they react?
-Once they are able to understand their emotions and how they are feeling, they can start using emotional regulation tools and strategies, like in the Creating Connections Toolkit (more on that in a minute!).
+Once they are able to understand their emotions and how they are feeling, they can start using emotional regulation tools and strategies.

 Use this social emotional learning worksheet to help kids match emotions to behaviors and coping strategies.